awsdocs/amazon-kendra-developer-guide/doc_source/in-creating-faq.md

 ## JSON file<a name="faq-custom-json"></a>

 You can use a JSON file to provide questions, answers, and attributes for your index\.
 You can add any of the built\-in attributes and custom attributes to the FAQ\.
-This is the schema schema for the JSON file\.
+This is the schema for the JSON file\.

 ```
 {